-Notes 2023 RMB'000 2022 RMB'000 Construction contracts income from related companies (i) 37,407 163,826 Construction contracts income from joint ventures (ii) 235,832 1,286,980 Construction contracts income from associates (ii) 1,041 14,542 Project management service income from joint ventures (ii) 293,749 354,509 Project management service income from associates (ii) 40,840 3,282 Decoration income from related companies (i) 7,879 Decoration income from joint ventures (ii) 1,093 162,981 Decoration income from associates (ii) 1,977 17,552 Design service income from related companies (i) 459 765 Design service income from joint ventures (ii) 1,835 19,426 Design service income from associates (ii) 3,711 25,207 Material income from joint ventures (ii) 674 37,749 Material income from associates (ii) 1,188 Rental income from related companies (iii) 12,768 37,531 Rental income from joint ventures (iii) 6,494 Interest income from joint ventures (iv) 156,745 926,544 Interest income from associates (i∨) 11,730 692 Property management expenses to related companies (v) (168,861) (296,117)
+Notes 2024 RMB'000 2023 RMB'000

+Construction contracts income from related

+companies (i) 10,134 37,407

+Construction contracts income from joint ventures (ii) 116,174 235,832

+Construction contracts income from associates (ii) 1 1,041

+Project management service income from joint

+ventures (ii) 136,843 293,749

+Project management service income from

+associates (ii) 4,135 40,840

+Decoration income from joint ventures (ii) 3,210 1,093

+Decoration income from associates (ii) 1,977

+Design service income from related companies (i) 459

+Design service income from joint ventures (ii) 6,548 1,835

+Design service income from associates (ii) 726 3,711

+Material income from joint ventures (ii) 225 674

+Material income from associates (ii) 265

+Rental income from related companies (iii) 7,371 12,768

+Interest income from joint ventures (iv) 2,396 156,745

+Interest income from associates (i∨) 11,730

+Property management expenses to

+related companies (v) (67,301) (168,861)

-- (i) The income was derived from the construction, decoration and design services provided to related companies controlled by Mr. Kei at rates similar to the terms and conditions set out in the contracts entered into with the other major customers of the Group. - (ii) The income represented the gross income derived from the construction, project management, material, decoration and design services provided to joint ventures and associates, which are before the elimination of relevant income between the Group and joint ventures or associates, at rates similar to the terms and conditions set out in the contracts entered into with the other major customers of the Group. - (iii) The income was derived from the leasing of the Group's investment properties to related companies controlled by Mr. Kei, and joint ventures at rates similar to the terms and conditions set out in the rental agreements entered into with the other tenants of the Group. - (iv) This represented the gross interest income from the joint ventures and associates, which is before the elimination of interest between the Group and joint ventures or associates.
-The Group has been providing funds to joint ventures and associates. - (v) This represented the property management service provided by related companies controlled by Mr. Kei to the Group at rates determined in accordance with the terms and conditions set out in the agreements entered into with the relevant parties.
+- (i) The income was derived from the construction, and design services provided to related companies controlled by Mr. Kei at rates similar to the terms and conditions set out in the contracts entered into with the other major customers of the Group. - (ii) The income represented the gross income derived from the construction, project management, material, decoration and design services provided to joint ventures and associates, which are before the elimination of relevant income between the Group and joint ventures or associates, at rates similar to the terms and conditions set out in the contracts entered into with the other major customers of the Group. - (iii) The income was derived from the leasing of the Group's investment properties to related companies controlled by Mr. Kei, at rates similar to the terms and conditions set out in the rental agreements entered into with the other tenants of the Group.